Financial-Times/n-auto-logger/README.md

 };
 ```

-> The package would throw Errors if function signature is incorrect for `autoLogAction`.
+> The package would throw Errors if function signature is incorrect for `logAction`.

 ### operation function format